xGabrielR/Gas-Price-Forecast/README.md

 ---

 **Number: 2.
-The total price of gas increase more than 10% in last two quarters on year.** is False based on Plots, you can see looks like the same behavior on different quarters, but quarter 2 and 3 looks like a very small difference, is i like to use a *statistical inference test of means* for validate the hypothesis, I will need to validade in all regions individually and split the gas on control and validate groups, is very hard to do in real life.
+The total price of gas increase more than 10% in last two quarters on year.** is False based on Plots, you can see looks like the same behavior on different quarters, but quarter 2 and 3 looks like a very small difference.
+A good tool for check that is to use *statistical inference test of means* for validate the hypothesis, I will need to validade in all regions individually and split the gas price in each region on "control" and "validate" individual groups, is very hard to do in real life, but i can assume based only on plots this is a false hypothesis.

 Total Price by Quarter